30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 My Review: Small, inexpensive, but extremely mighty!
 The Kershaw Brawler is exactly what its name suggests.
 The 3” tanto consisting of 8Cr13MoV steel is purpose-built to be used in close contact when things get dangerous and you need a little extra something to get yourself out of a hairy situation.
 These Tanto blades are made for one thing and one thing only, to cause extreme amounts of damage to an assailant and that’s what this knife was designed to do.

-Of course, it has a little utility value but make no mistake, this is a full-on EDC self-defense package and is built as such, but at a ridiculously low price tag for its high-quality materials and excellent craftsmanship.
+Of course, it has a little utility value but make no mistake: this is a full-on EDC self-defense package and is built as such, but at a ridiculously low price tag for its high-quality materials and excellent craftsmanship.
 Kershaw never disappoints me!

 The blade is covered in that black oxide corrosion resistance stuff and is both extremely durable with very good edge retention at this price point.
-The knife itself is equipped with a spring-loaded SpeedSafe assisted opening feature that is lightning fast to utilize with the thumb peg.
-Included in the deal is a multi-positional pocket clip and a decent in-line locking mechanism, all completely comfortable and quick to use with one hand.
-This bad boy is ready for anything in case you’re actually in a brawl and you have to do a little conflict management with the other hand!
+The knife itself is equipped with a spring-loaded SpeedSafe assisted opening feature that is lightning-fast to utilize with the thumb peg.
+Included in the deal are a multi-positional pocket clip and a decent in-line locking mechanism, all completely comfortable and quick to use with one hand.

-13. Fox Knives G10 Karambit with Emerson Wave
+13. Fox 479 Black G10 Folding Karambit

 Blade Style: Karambit